-- The extra cost (Δ C) of bendamustine is \$28,155.
-Incremental costs for bendamustine (Treanda) are based on a model which extrapolates data from the clinical trial to estimate long terms survival and progression. - The extra clinical effect (ΔE) of bendamustine is 0.65 QALYs.
-This was largely driven by the assumptions relating to progression and survival and assuming a different quality of life of patients with progression between bendamustine (Treanda) and chlorambucil.
+- The extra cost (ΔC) of bendamustine is \$27,501.
+Incremental costs for bendamustine are based on a model which extrapolates data from the clinical trial to estimate long term survival and progression. - The extra clinical effect (ΔE) of bendamustine is 0.52 QALYs.
+This was largely driven by the assumptions relating to progression and survival and assuming a different of patients with progression between bendamustine and chlorambucil.
+(Non-disclosable information was used in this pCODR Guidance Report and the manufacturer requested this information not be disclosed pursuant to the pCODR Disclosure of Information Guidelines.
+This information will remain redacted until notification by manufacturer that it can be publicly disclosed).
+The clinical guidance report does not support a difference in quality of life between bendamustine and chlorambucil.